tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 ### Elements Project

-[Elements](https://elementsproject.org) is an open source, sidechain-capable blockchain platform, providing access to advanced features, such as Confidential Transactions and Issued Assets (`Github: ElementsProject/elements` [[16]]).
+Elements [[31]] is an open source, sidechain-capable blockchain platform, providing access to advanced features, such as Confidential Transactions and Issued Assets (`Github: ElementsProject/elements` [[16]]).
 It allows digitizable collectables, reward points and attested assets (for example gold coins) to be realized on a blockchain.
 The main idea behind Elements is to serve as research platform and testbed for changes to the Bitcoin